huggingface/transformers/docs/TRANSLATING.md

 ```

 Once you have translated the `_toctree.yml` file, you can start translating the [MDX](https://mdxjs.com/) files associated with your docs chapter.

-> 🙋 If the `_toctree.yml` file doesn't yet exist for your language, you can create one by copy-pasting from the English version and deleting the sections unrelated to your chapter.
-Just make sure it exists in the `docs/source/LANG-ID/` directory!

 > 🙋 If you'd like others to help you with the translation, you can either [open an issue](https://github.com/huggingface/transformers/issues) or tag @[espejelomar](https://twitter.com/espejelomar)
  on Twitter to gain some visibility.